scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

       ...:   "PERIAPSIS" )

-``M.ApsisEvent`` takes as its first argument an ``M.TrajQuery`` instance that is configured to return the state of our target body with respect to the desired center (in this case, Voyager 2 with respect to Uranus).
+``M.ApsisEvent`` takes as its first argument an ``M.TrajQuery`` object that is configured to return the state of our target body with respect to the desired center (in this case, Voyager 2 with respect to Uranus).
 The second argument specifies what type of apsis we are looking for; this can be "PERIAPSIS", "APOAPSIS", or the catch-all